naoyanickf/sales-ai/CODEX.md

 ## UI Guidelines
 - **Icons**: Lucide is loaded globally via CDN (`https://unpkg.com/lucide@latest`).
 Use `<i data-lucide="icon-name"></i>` in views/components; icons are auto-initialized on each `turbo:load`.
+- **Authenticated layout**: Logged-in screens render through `layouts/authenticated` which already includes the sidebar (`shared/_sidebar`).
+New signed-in views only need to supply their main content; they shouldn’t duplicate sidebar markup.

 ## Documents
 - spec is written on `README.md`